MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="countr_one"></a>`countr_one`

-Counts the number of consecutive bits set to one, starting from the least significant bit.
+Count the number of consecutive bits set to one, starting from the least significant bit.

 ```cpp
 template<class T>